Agriculture

 • Scattered availability of mussel broodstock.

-• Lack of standardised water quality management protocols as per different agro-climatic zones of India.
+• Lack of standardized water quality management protocols across different agro-climatic zones of India.

 • Few research institutes are involved in freshwater pearl mussel farming technology.